skip to main content

 Student Absences

 Students may encounter situations that are unexpected and interrupt their ability to attend classes.
-Whether it is a severe illness, hospitalization, death in the family, or other critical incident, in most cases, students plan to resume class attendance as soon as they are able.
+Whether it is a severe illness, hospitalization, death in the family, or other critical incidents, in most cases, students plan to resume class attendance as soon as they are able.
 It is recommended that students contact instructors for classes in which their attendance is impacted.
 However, in situations when students may miss several days, for example, three or more consecutive class days for a course, the Office of Student Life and Dean of Students, when requested and as a courtesy to a student, can send a notification to course instructors making them aware of a student’s absence.

 Students or family members can request a class absence notification.
 We typically require documentation supporting the absence before sending a notification to course instructors.
-Depending on the nature of the absence, a staff member may also follow-up with a student for on-going support on behalf of the Dean of Students.
+Depending on the nature of the absence, a staff member may also follow up with a student for ongoing support on behalf of the Dean of Students.

 Excused Absences